Strategy-Proofness, Investment Efficiency, and Marginal Returns: An Equivalence

-We show that a mechanism induces an agent to make efficient ex ante investment choices if and only if it rewards that agent with his marginal surplus; additionally, for an ex post efficient mechanism, these properties are equivalent to strategy-proofness for the agent.
-Our results extend to settings with uncertainty; moreover, they have analogues for mechanisms that are only approximately efficient and approximately incentive compatible.
-Among other applications, our results imply both that under the worker-optimal stable mechanism, workers are incentivized to make efficient human capital investments before entering the labor market, and that uniform-price and double auctions induce approximately efficient investment in large markets.
+Drawing on classical insights from mechanism design, we show that ex post efficient mechanisms induce agents to make efficient ex ante investment choices if and only if they are strategy-proof.
+For mechanisms that fail to be exactly strategy-proof and/or efficient, we derive a correspondence between the degree of failure of strategy-proofness and/or efficiency and the degree of failure to induce efficient investment.
+Our results extend to settings with uncertainty.
+Our results imply both that the worker-optimal stable mechanism incentivizes workers to make efficient human capital investments before entering the labor market, and that uniform-price and double auctions induce approximately efficient investment in large markets.

 Keywords: Strategy-proofness, Investment efficiency, Providing marginal rewards, Vickrey-Clarke-Groves mechanisms, Mechanism design